uark-cviu/quantumflake/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/downloads/)

-**QuantumFlake** is a streamlined framework for the automated detection and layer classification of 2D quantum materials (flakes) in microscopy images.
-It provides a complete, easy-to-use pipeline from raw image to structured analysis, leveraging a YOLOv11 model for flake detection and a custom ResNet-based model for layer classification.
+**QuantumFlake** is a streamlined framework for the automated detection and layer classification of 2D materials (flakes) in microscopy images.
+It provides a complete, easy-to-use pipeline from raw image to structured analysis, leveraging a YOLOv8 model for flake detection and a custom ResNet-based model for layer classification.

-The framework is designed for accessibility and extensibility, allowing researchers to rapidly analyze microscopy images and integrate custom models with minimal setup.
+The framework is designed for accessibility and extensibility, allowing researchers to rapidly analyze images, train custom models on their own data, and integrate the tools into larger workflows.

 You can test out the framework with your own images here: https://huggingface.co/spaces/sanpdy/quantum-flake-pipeline